vewpoint/index/funnels.md

 It is now clear to me how the design of a digital tool can influence the behavior of its users <sup>[10]</sup>.

 If I disagree with the proposed behavior, I can fight or run.
 I can think of strategies to help me not assimilate an unwanted behavior, or simply stop using the tool in question.
 If the tool in question plays a major role in my life, running is not an option and constantly struggling could be exhausting.
-Why not, then, create my own tool from scratch?
+Why not, then, create my own tools from scratch?

 ## Level 1